 Focusing on community-centered efforts of urban redevelopment in the city of Detroit.

 Detroit is a critical place to explore American democratic, economic, cultural and diversity issues.
-The 2019 Humanity in Action Detroit Fellowship program is a 10-day immersive program which will focus on community-centered efforts of urban redevelopment in the city of Detroit.
-It will take place from November 15 to 24, 2019 in Detroit, Michigan.
+The 2019 Humanity in Action Detroit Fellowship program was a 10-day immersive program which focused on community-centered efforts of urban redevelopment in the city of Detroit.
+It took place from November 15 to 24, 2019 in Detroit, Michigan.

-The 2019 Humanity in Action Detroit Fellowship program will additionally offer the opportunity to apply for:
+The 2019 Humanity in Action Detroit Fellowship program additionally offered the opportunity to apply for:

 Background on Detroit

 Public resources and significant private investment have drummed up national attention at what is now being seen as Detroit’s revitalization story.
 How is this being done in an equitable manner?

 Once one of America’s largest cities, a beacon of American innovation and culture and home to one of the most successful black communities in the country, the city soon became a poster child of the post-war deindustrialization of urban areas in America.
 With the subsequent migration of large industry opportunities and much of its population, Detroit fell into a decades-long period of economic distress, a disproportionate amount of which has been felt by its minority communities.

 Since a municipal bankruptcy filing in 2013, Detroit has witnessed a surge of redevelopment.
 Public resources and significant private investment have drummed up national attention at what is now being seen as Detroit’s revitalization story.
 With this newfound attention on developing a “new Detroit” come essential questions about equity:

 How are these development efforts reshaping the city and its communities, both positively and negatively?